paulcodr/macbackup/README.md

 1. Copy tar files to the new laptop, using USB stick or whatever other method.

-# To extract on new Mac, do either of the following.
+# After copying tar files to new new Mac
+## Extract the tar files
 * In Finder:
   * double click on the .tar file to extract it.
   * If the tar file is named Documents_backup_2016_11_05.tar, folder Documents_backup_2016_11_05 will be created